 There was a policy in place on the prevention, detection and response to abuse and proposed staff had received training.
-An eLearning programme had also been developed to ensure that all staff had access to this training.
-The person in charge, team leader and provider outlined the procedures they will follow should there be an allegation of abuse.
+An elearning programme had also been developed to ensure that all staff had access to this training.
+The person in charge and team leader outlined the procedures they will follow should there be an allegation of abuse.

 The inspector was satisfied that residents will be assisted and supported to develop the knowledge, self-awareness, understanding and skills needed for self-care and protection.
-Specific courses will be available as necessary and some staff in the organisation were trained as facilitators.

 The inspector was satisfied that residents will be provided with emotional, behavioural and therapeutic support that will promote a positive approach to behaviour that challenges.
 There was a policy in place guiding the management of behaviours that challenge and there were good systems in place for the management of these behaviours.
 This included access to the behaviour specialists, psychotherapists, psychologists, a neuropsychiatrist and psychiatrists.
-The person in charge told the inspector that each resident who required it would have behaviour support plans in place.
+The person in charge told the inspector that if required multi element behaviour support plans will be developed for the residents.